Updated 10/04/25

 3. Dryopteris filix-mas (male fern)

 This is a great variety of woodland fern, that is fully hardy and will survive everything except hot, direct sunlight.
-It can be used as underplanting of shrubs or as ground cover under trees.
+Also, it can be used as underplanting of shrubs or as ground cover under trees.

 DRYOPTERIS FILIX-MAS (MALE FERN)